List of Ways You Can Help and Encourage a Friend or Family Member Going Through Cancer Treatments.

 Kindle Books or Audio Books

-A considerable amount of time can be spent in chemo treatments, waiting rooms, and in the car traveling to appointments.
-Being able to read or listen to books can help make the time go by more pleasantly.
+A cancer patient spends a considerable amount of time in chemo treatments, waiting rooms, and in the car, traveling to appointments.
+Reading or listening to books can help make the time go by more pleasantly.

 Amazon Prime or Netflix subscription